 Detroit Style Pizza is a collective of pizza makers who regard pizza making as an art form.
 Members adhere to the strict practices required to make authentic Detroit Style Pizza.
-When customers see the Approved Detroit Style Pizza Maker seal, they instantly know they’re getting the real deal.
+When customers see the Authentic Detroit Style Pizza Maker seal, they instantly know they’re getting the real deal.

 DetroitStylePizza.com is the world portal to everything Detroit Style Pizza.
-It serves to educate the public about Detroit Style Pizza, provide a searchable directory of Approved Detroit Style Pizza Makers, and provide valuable members-only news, pizzeria business advice, and Detroit Style Pizza-making secrets.
+It serves to educate the public about Detroit Style Pizza, provide a searchable directory of Authentic Detroit Style Pizza Makers, and provide valuable members-only news, pizzeria business advice, and Detroit Style Pizza-making secrets.

 It’s Square!
 One of the first things pizza lovers notice is that Detroit-style pizza is square in shape.
 This is because in true Motor City fashion, authentic Detroit-style pizza is baked in square, blue steel automotive parts pans.
 Traditionally, deck ovens are used for baking.